Top Product Liability Attorneys

 Strict Liability

-Strict liability applies to products that, if defective, could be expected to cause physical harm to the consumer.
+Strict liability applies to products that, if defective, reasonable people could expect to cause physical harm to the consumer.
 The plaintiff does not need to prove a defendant’s negligence, but they must prove of the following:

 • The product was defectively designed or manufactured; or